 Several other factors increase your risk, such as:

 - Having prediabetes, a condition where blood glucose is higher than normal but not high enough to be diagnosed as diabetes.

 - Being 45 years of age or older

 - Having a direct relative, such as a parent or sibling, with type 2 diabetes

 - Having a history of gestational diabetes (diabetes during pregnancy) or having given birth to a larger baby (9 pounds or heavier)

-- Being a high-risk ethnicity (African American, Hispanic/Latino, American Indian, Alaska Native, Pacific Islander, Asian American)
+- Being a high-risk ethnicity (African American, Hispanic/Latino, Native American, Alaska Native, Pacific Islander, Asian American)

 If you’re overweight and have other diabetes risk factors, you’re more likely to develop type 2 diabetes than if you’re just overweight without other risk factors.